 Zac Bradford (Hons), 2015, is an Australian singing teacher.
 He holds an Advanced Certificate in Vocal Pedagogy from New York University, where he was mentored by Dr. Brian Gill, and a MMusSt (Voice Pedagogy), GDipMus, and BMus (Jazz Voice) from QLD Conservatorium of Music (Australia).
-Currently, he works as Adjunct Faculty in Voice at NYU Steinhardt, and as a Voice Teacher Associate at New York Vocal Coaching.
+He worked as Adjunct Faculty in Voice at NYU Steinhardt, and as a Voice Teacher Associate at New York Vocal Coaching.
 Zac recently returned to Australia, where he manages and teaches voice at New York Vocal Coaching AUSTRALIA, the first international branch of NYVC.
 He also works as sessional staff at Griffith University, Queensland Conservatorium, teaching voice in the Jazz Department.
 On stage, he has worked professionally as a gig singer, performing in a wide variety of styles, ranging from Jazz to Pop and various other mediums in the contemporary music genre.
-Zac is passionate about seeking a holistic, integrative, evidence based approach to voice training, where detailed scientific information is mindfully linked with practical application.
+Zac is passionate about seeking a holistic, integrative, evidence-based approach to voice training, where detailed scientific information is mindfully linked with practical application.
 Zac has been published in the Fusion Journal (2019), and his research with Dr. Joan Melton and Jessica Lee was published in the Journal of Voice (2020, 2021). http://australia.newyorkvocalcoaching.com/

 I Putu Budiawan (Hons), 2014, is a Senior Lecturer in Theatre (Acting) at Victoria College of the Arts, University of Melbourne, Australia.
 Formerly Head of Voice and Speech at Lasalle College of the Arts, Singapore, he is a Certified Integrative Studies Practitioner, an Associate Teacher of Fitzmaurice Voicework®, an UNESCO Designated Master Teacher of Maskwork, the first African American Ceremonial Mask Dancer of Bali, and a member of the Asian Pacific Bureau.
 He teaches Mask Work, Fitzmaurice Voicework®, Michael Chekhov, Clown, Viewpoints, and Grotowski Technique.
 He coached Michelle Williams for her Academy Award nominated performance in Ang Lee's movie Brokeback Mountain.
 He is a PhD candidate at Goldsmiths University of London and will complete the degree at University of Melbourne.